 For over 200 years, the Schlumberger family has devoted itself to farming the vineyards with passion, dedication and respect to the environment.

 The Les Princes Abbés range is the Schlumberger family’s tribute to the Abbots princes from the local Abbey at Murbach who owned the vineyards in the area until the French Revolution, and who were the first to sell the wines from Guebwiller abroad.

 The robe is light lemon yellow with green reflections of good intensity.
 The disk is bright, limpid and transparent.
 The nose is marked, pleasant and of good intensity with flowers, citrus fruits (lemon zest) and spices (white pepper).
 The nose has a nice character.
 Its youth shows radiance and a welcomed sensation of freshness.
-The balance is elegant and slightly strong, which gives the
+The balance is elegant and slightly strong, which gives the wine character.

 Pairs beautifully with Alsatian cuisine, blue ling fish with vegetables, sardine rillettes or a fresh goat’s milk cheese.
 The suggested serving temperature is 54°F.

 Varietals: 100% Pinot Blanc